espressomd/espresso/doc/sphinx/electrostatics.rst

 MMM2D is an electrostatics solver for explicit 2D periodic systems.
 It can account for different dielectric jumps on both sides of the non-periodic direction.
-MMM2D coulomb method needs periodicity 1 1 0 and the layered cell system.
+MMM2D Coulomb method needs periodicity 1 1 0 and the layered cell system.
 The performance of the method depends on the number of slices of the cell system, which has to be tuned manually.
 It is automatically ensured that the maximal pairwise error is smaller than